Instructions for use! This

 I decided to head out into the fields for some solo time.
 I relaxed a bit then

 the guys showed up.
-We played in the wheat fields, I walked around naked for a
+We played in the wheat fields, I walked around naked for

-bit, and we found an awesome tree to climb.
+to climb.
 I was unable to conquer it and

 jasper spent some time trying to guide me up, but it was a twisting mass of